judeclark19/hw-01-code-refactor/README.md

 The CSS for this web page did not initially make efficient use of classes.
 Each &lt;section&gt; element in the page was individually targeted with its own class even though they shared the same styling.
 The ideal way to use a class in this case is to use one class for all elements that share the same styling.

 * In the &lt;aside&gt; of the page, the classes .benefit-lead, .benefit-brand, and .benefit-cost were all reconciled into .asideStyling.
-* In the &lt;main&gt; of the page, the classes .search-engine-optimization, .online-reputation-management, and .social-medio-marketing with one class .mainStyling */
+* In the &lt;main&gt; of the page, the classes .search-engine-optimization, .online-reputation-management, and .social-media-marketing with one class .mainStyling

 ## Screenshot of page
 ![Image of Screenshot](./assets/images/Horiseon_screenshot.png)